-Within London vehicles are not permitted to park on the footway unless there is signage specifically stating this is allowed, if in doubt do not park on the pavement.
+Within London, vehicles are not permitted to park on the footway unless there is signage specifically stating this is allowed, if in doubt do not park on the pavement.

 How do I renew my permit?

 You can renew your permit up to 28 days before expiry, you will be sent a link to your registered e-mail which will allow you to renew.
-If you have not received this link 28 days before expiry, please check your Junk/Spam folder, if it is not there then please contact our permit team on Wfpshop@nsl.co.uk or call them on 0203 092 0112, Option 3.
+If you have not received this link 28 days before expiry, please check your Junk/Spam folder, if it is not there then please contact our permit team by emailing Wfpshop@nsl.co.uk or call them on 0203 092 0112, Option 3.

 Where can I park with my residential permit?

 Resident Permits are valid only in your specific zone and within Permit Bays or Resident Permit Bays only, they are not valid in P&D bays, Yellow Lines, or any other type of parking bay.
 For other permit types, details can be found in the Terms and Conditions of your permit.